 Interested in being an active participant in your food system?
 Learn more about our community-supported agriculture (CSA) program where your household becomes a shareholder in our farm – know your farmers, know your food.

 We are a small, certified organic CSA farm located in southeastern Wisconsin.
 We offered our first shares during the 2012 season from verdant land in Whitewater, WI.
 In 2013, we relocated our farm to steward a beautiful piece of land in Jefferson, WI, near the Dorothy Carnes County Park.
 Our primary focus will still be feeding a small group of CSA members in the Fort Atkinson and Whitewater areas, cultivating about two acres in diversified produce.
-We will also venture into growing edible mushrooms and co-managing a young food forest of perennial fruits & nuts.
 Become a member or visit us at market to receive the bounty of this beautiful land and our hard work!

 About the Farmers